ljquanlab/DTA-GTOmega/README.md

 ```

 Then please check https://github.com/yelujiang/OmegaFeatures to generate features.
 Or we upload the preprocessed features to the drive.
 Download move them into ./data folder.
+Please check ./data/path.png to see the an example.